John Culshaw, Producer

 Side Two

-A++ to A+++, nearly White Hot, and with a little more bottom end it would have been.
+A++ to A+++, nearly White Hot, and with a little more bottom end it might have won the shootout.

 Clear, transparent, rich, big, spacious, tonally correct, with Tubey Magical textured strings, this record is doing practically everything we want it to.